-- when your current mortgage deal comes to an end – as your rate may increase, and
+- When your current mortgage deal comes to an end – as your rate might increase, and

-If you doing nothing when rates change or your mortgage deal ends you could lose out to many better deals that are available in the market.
+If you do nothing when rates change or your mortgage deal ends, you could lose out to many better deals that are available in the market.

 Set up a reminder to review your mortgage